syncfusion-content/wpf-docs/wpf/CalendarEdit/Run-time-Features.md

 * Animation Time for Changing the CalendarEdit Mode
 * Animation Time for Month Navigation

-Animation Time for Changing the CalendarEdit Mode
+### Animation Time for Changing the CalendarEdit Mode

-You can set the animation time for changing the mode of the CalendarEdit control, using the ChangeModeTime property.
+You can set the animation time for changing the mode of the CalendarEdit control, using the [ChangeModeTime](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~ChangeModeTime.html) property.
 This dependency property sets the calendar mode changing animation time.
 It returns an integer value.

 To set this property, use the following code.

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}

 <!-- Adding calendar with change mode time -->
 <syncfusion:CalendarEdit Name="calendarEdit" ChangeModeTime="10"/>

 {% endhighlight %}

-{% highlight c# %}
+{% highlight C# %}

 //Creating an instance of CalendarEdit control CalendarEdit calendarEdit = new CalendarEdit();